 You mostly use them in recipes that don’t typically require yeast or too much (if any) rising time typically.
 But they are a great way to make sure your discard doesn’t go to waste.

 I will sometimes use it right away, or I’ll keep it in a container in the fridge until I’m ready to use it.
-We have made muffins, pancakes, pretzels, and my personal favorite every Saturday – pizza!
+We have made muffins, pancakes, pretzels, and my personal favorite every Saturday – pizza (check out my awesome sourdough pizza crust here).

 Getting More Starter